alinawaz757/Seloger/README.md

   there is also the filter ability for certain categories like villa, studio etc

+## Install Dump file
+ Restore dump file using mongoeb restore to have project working

 ## note:
  it will be appreciated if anyone want to share some suggessions about this project to make it better..